Cartfull-Shopper/cartfull-shopper.github.io/content/_index.md

 banner:
   title : "Convert Carts into Purchases!" image : "images/big-commerce-monitor-carts-banner.jpeg"
   content : "Cartfull Shopper works with BigCommerce stores.
-With this new tool, you can effectively monitor and manage the carts in your store to help convert carts into purchases for your business."
+With this new tool, you can effectively monitor and manage the carts in your store to help convert carts into orders for your business."
   button:
     enable : true
     label : "Contact Us"